Udeme98/backend-practice/README.md

 # Books API

-A simple Node.js backend API for managing books using Express and MongoDB.
+A Node.js backend API for managing books with user authentication using Express and MongoDB.

 ## Installation